lanceman2/Quickstream_dev/README.md

 Summary: Run faster with less system resources.
 Be simple.

 In principle it should be able to run fast.
-We have no controlling task manager thread that synchronizes the running processes and/or threads.
+We have no controlling task manager thread that synchronizes the running threads.
 We let the operating system do its' thing, and try not to interfere with a task managing code.
 If any task management is needed we let it happen in a higher layer.
 All filters keep processing input until they are blocked by a slower down-stream filter (clogged), or they are waiting for input from an up-stream filter (throttled).
-The amount of "queuing" between modules (filters) can be varied depending on how much latency is tolerable.
 In general the clogging and throttling of the stream flows is determined by the current inter-filter buffering parameters.

 "Simple" filters can share the same thread, and whereby use less system resources, and thereby run the stream faster by avoiding thread context switches using less time and memory than running filters in separate threads (or processes).
 When a filter gets more complex we can let the filter run in it's own thread (or process).
-Shared memory is clearly the fastest inter-thread and inter-process communication mechanism, and we use shared memory with a consistent lock-less circular buffer.
-Memory is not required to be copied between filters and can be modified and passed through filters.
-Then the stream is in the flow state there are no systems call, except those that a filter may introduce, and memory copies across from one filter to another can be completely avoided using a pass-through buffer.

 It's simple.
 There is no learning curve.
 There's just less there.
 There is only one interface for a given quickstream primitive functionality.
 No